openshift/enhancements/enhancements/metering/user-provided-pricesheets.md

 ## Summary

-User provided price sheets is a way for users to define custom price rates for calculating cost reports on resource reservations or usage.
+User-provided price sheets is a way for users to define custom price rates for calculating cost reports on resource reservations or usage.
-It is an opt-in feature that would require the user to provide configuration that defines the prices and rates they desire.
+It is an opt-in feature that would require the user to provide a configuration that defines the prices and rates they desire.

 ## Motivation

 Currently metering only supports calculating costs using AWS billing data, but does not support calculating costs for other clouds nor on-premise solutions.
-User provided price sheets would allow users to define their own prices for uses in clouds or environments which don't yet have native support from Metering.
+User-provided price sheets would enable metering to expand it's functionality to those who wish to define their own prices for clouds and environments which are not yet supported.

-Additionally, by creating the concept of price sheets, we must define our cost report queries to work against a well defined API.
+Additionally, by creating the concept of price sheets, we must define our cost report queries to work against a well-defined API.
-Instead of writing a cost report query per cloud provider, we can write queries that will work against any price sheet.
+Instead of writing a cost ReportQuery per cloud provider, we can write queries that will work against any price sheet.
 This would allow us, and users to programmatically generate price sheets, more easily unlocking support cost reports on different clouds and on-premise environments.

 ### Goals

-- Allow users to define their own prices for resources, eg: $.015 per core hour.
+- Allow users to define their own prices for resources, eg: $0.015 per core hour.
-- Enable better use of cost [ReportQueries][reportqueries] by standardizing cost calculations to use price sheet Presto tables
+- Enable better use of cost [ReportQueries][reportqueries] by standardizing cost calculations to use price sheet Presto tables.

 ### Non-Goals

 - Perfect ease-of use.
 Price sheets builds upon multiple core concepts already available in Metering.
 We can accomplish everything we need with existing functionality, but it may not be as easy as it could be.
 We will add higher level abstractions to hide the lower level details once the concept is proven.
 - Adding support for new clouds.
-Supporting user provided price sheets is the primary goal, and the secondary goal is ensuring cloud bills could be used to generate a price sheet.
+Supporting user-provided price sheets is the primary goal, and the secondary goal is ensuring cloud bills could be used to generate a price sheet.

 ## Proposal